JimmyDef/react-simple-modal-jimmydef/README.md

 - `confirmButton`: Styles for the confirm button.
 - `closeButton`: Styles for the close button.
 - `crossButton`: Styles for the cross button.
-- `crossImg`: Styles for the cross button image.
+- `closeButtonIcon`: Styles for the cross button icon.

 ### Accessibility